Updated: Sep 2

 There's a few things to consider when making your website.

 Only show your best work.
 Even if that's only 10 images.
 10 great images are better than 50 average ones.

 Only show the kind of work you want to get hired for.
 There's no point showing business headshots you've photographed if all you want to get hired to shoot is commercial aviation and railway photography jobs.

-Make your contact information very easy to find.
-Reducing friction for people to get in contact with you is key for getting more commercial clients.
+Make your contact information very easy to find Reducing friction for people to get in contact with you is key for getting more commercial clients.
 I know a lot of photographers hate putting their phone number and email address in clear text on their website, however if you don't, you'll be missing out on a load of potential business.
 In fact, some of my highest paying and biggest commercial photography jobs have come from me simply having my phone number clearly located on my website.
 Not all clients have the time to fill out your contact form, and sometimes don't even have the time or patience to send you an email and wait for you to eventually reply!
 Having your phone number clearly on your website will increase the chances of getting hired.
 So let your clients pick up the phone and call you!
 This does mean however, that you'll get a load of annoying cold calls coming to you about marketing for your business, but it's a small price to pay.
 In the end you're making it easier for your clients, so just do it.

 4. Know your target customer and how to reach them.
 Commercial clients can vary massively, but finding out who is likely to hire you for the kind of work you do and how to reach them is detrimental to your success.
 Now, I'm not going to give you a list of people or job titles to go and contact as I don't know the kind of work you're trying to get.
 For instance, it's very different people you need to contact if you want to shoot a large global advertising campaign than shooting an image library for an SME in London.

 Who are you clients?
 Small London based businesses, national businesses, large international companies, or do you get the majority of your work through advertising agencies?